wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 * Examine the points per second (PPS) based on predefined ingestion policies.
 * See whether the ingested metrics are at 95% of committed rate.
 Optionally, get alerts if that happens.

-In addition, you can create your own dashboards, charts, and alerts by using the [internal metrics](wavefront-internal-metrics.html) to investigate the problem.
+In addition, you can create your own dashboards, charts, and alerts by using the [internal metrics](wavefront-internal-metrics.html) to investigate a problem.

 See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on investigating proxy usage.